microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_gitops_basic/_index.md

 - User is making an edit on the GitHub repo that will cause Flux GitOps to detect this change and trigger an update to the pod deployment.

+## Cluster-level Config vs. Namespace-level Config

+### Cluster-level Config

+With Cluster-level GitOps config, the goal is to have "horizontal components" or "management components" deployed on your Kubernetes cluster which will then be used by your applications.
+Good examples are Service Mesh, security products, monitoring solutions, etc. A very popular example will also be ingress controllers, which is exactly the Nginx ingress controller we will deploy in the next section.

+### Namespace-level Config

+With Namespace-level GitOps config, the goal is to have Kubernetes resources deployed only in the namespace selected.
+The most obvious use-case here is simply your application and its respective pods, services, ingress routes, etc. In the next section, will have the "Hello Arc" application deployed on a dedicated namespace.

 ## Azure Arc Kubernetes GitOps Configuration

 To create the GitOps Configuration, we will use the _k8s-configuration flux create_ command while passing in values for the mandatory parameters.
 This scenario provides you with the automation to configure the GitOps on your Azure Arc-enabled Kubernetes cluster.